 When your caseload consists of a lot of excitable 4 year old boys who groan at the sight of minimal pair cards you don’t really have a lot of choices.
 Sure, you can persist and drill ‘pin-spin’ while you’re under the table (because ultimately, that’s where your kid will be) OR you can engage them with things they like to do… like playing games.

-Even though you might not have these exact games, you may have a variation or it might give you some more ideas with things that you do own.
-Now, I’ll be honest… sometimes you have to be a little creative in your explanations about what they have to say but this quickly provided the light bulb moment for many of my kids.
+Now you might not have these exact games.
+You may have a variation or it might give you some more ideas with things that you do own.
+But the one thing that you have to do for this to be successful is to explain what you want them to say and why.
+This is how we tap into their motivation!

-- SENTENCE: ‘Can I please have a spin’/’It’s your turn to spin Rebecca’/’I hope I spin the legs’.
+- SENTENCE LEVEL: ‘Can I please have a spin’/’It’s your turn to spin Rebecca’/’I hope I spin the legs’.

-Stick-tick: Look for games with sticks (Kerplunk, magnets with sticks) or games where you can stick things in (lots of reinforcer games such as Pop up Pirate).
-I usually have either a picture of a tick or a plastic bug that I call a tick to give if they make an error.
+ST BLENDS: Target words ‘tick-stick’.
+Look for games with sticks (Kerplunk, magnets with sticks) or games where you can stick things in (lots of reinforcer games such as Pop up Pirate).
+I usually have either a picture of a tick or a plastic bug that I call a tick to give my kids if they make an error.